-In terms of education and training, the station is accepting Master's and PhD students from the Graduate School of Tropical Medicine and Global Health, and the Graduate School of Biomedical Sciences at Nagasaki University.
+The station is accepting Master's and PhD students from the Graduate School of Tropical Medicine and Global Health, and the Graduate School of Biomedical Sciences at Nagasaki University.
 The station is also providing research opportunities for young researchers, and students from Kenyan institutions.